THE STORY – A Danish architect unexpectedly wins a French contest to design a building in Paris in the 1980s.

 THE RUNNING TIME – 105 minutes

-In fact, the international title omits a key element, as the original “L’inconnu de la Grande Arche” (which translates to “The Unknown of the Great Arch”) highlights the human factor behind the monument: this is the story of Johan Otto von Spreckelsen, the Danish architect who, to everyone’s surprise, wins a contest to design what eventually became the Grande Arche, a vital part of President François Mitterrand’s plan to add a modern flair to the Parisian landscape.
-Most surprising is the fact that pretty much no one had ever heard of him.
-Spreckelsen, in his early 50s at the time, was primarily an architecture teacher and claimed with great modesty to have built nothing except his own house and a handful of churches back in Denmark.
+In fact, the international title omits a key element, as the original “L’inconnu de la Grande Arche” (the unknown of the Great Arch) highlights the human factor behind the monument: this is the story of Johan Otto von Spreckelsen, the Danish architect who, to everyone’s surprise, won a contest to design what eventually became the Grande Arche, a vital part of President François Mitterrand’s plan to add a modern flair to the Parisian landscape.
+Most surprising was the fact pretty much no one had ever heard of him: Spreckelsen, in his early 50s at the time, was primarily an architecture teacher and claimed with great modesty to have built nothing except his own house and a handful of churches back in Denmark.

 As we meet him in the film, he’s therefore thrust into the spotlight and tasked with bringing Mitterrand’s ambition to life.
-The deadline is a bit tight, however, as the President wants the Arch (or Cube, as Spreckelsen calls it) to be ready in time for the 200th anniversary of the French Revolution on July 14, 1989.
-And the main problem is arguably Spreckelsen himself, who insists that certain demands be followed to the letter despite their apparent impracticality in the eyes of his associate Paul Andreu and Mitterrand’s envoy Louis Subilon, who worries mainly about the financial aspect.
+The deadline is a bit tight, however, as the President wants the Arch (or Cube, as Spreckelsen calls it) to be ready in time for the 200th anniversary of the French Revolution on July 14th, 1989.
+And the main problem is arguably Spreckelsen himself, who insists on specific demands to be followed to the letter despite their apparent impracticality in the eyes of his associate Paul Andreu and of Mitterrand’s envoy Louis Subilon, who worries mainly about the financial aspect.
 Moreover, the architect’s relentless quest for control over the project starts driving a wedge between him and his wife.

-The latter subplot is the main artistic license taken by Demoustier, perhaps to add some drama to what is overall a very funny movie (even though the real story comes with enough seriousness in the back half of the narrative and doesn’t really require this contrivance).
-It also gives star Claes Bang someone to trade barbs with in his native tongue.
-Sidse Babett Knudsen is on fire for the duration of her screen time while also helping the director inject more layers of humor into the “fish out of water” scenario.
-For while Spreckelsen does get along in French, he requires his wife to translate at times, which is true of the actors as well.
-Knudsen speaks the language fluently and has already acted in French productions, while Bang’s line deliveries always come with a bit of hesitation.
+The latter subplot is the main artistic license taken by Demoustier, perhaps to add some drama to what is overall a hilarious movie (even though the real story comes with enough seriousness in the back half of the narrative and doesn’t really require this contrivance).
+It also gives star Claes Bang someone to trade barbs within his native tongue: Sidse Babett Knudsen is on fire for the duration of her screen time while helping the director inject more layers of humor into the “fish out of water” scenario.
+While Spreckelsen does get along in French, he does require his wife to translate at times, which is true of the actors as well: Knudsen speaks the language fluently and has already acted in French productions.
+At the same time, Bang’s line delivery always comes with some hesitation.

-On the supporting side, Swann Arlaud as Andreu does a great job balancing his role as a team player with the character’s occasional frustration at being seen as an underling when he is, in fact, Spreckelsen’s equal (something the Dane himself acknowledges when they first meet).
-Comedian and character actor Michel Fau – who has worked with François Ozon and also collaborated with Demoustier in the past – brings great comic energy as Mitterrand.
-His performance is broad enough to work on a universal level, but also – judging from the reactions at the screening this writer attended – sufficiently rooted in the French political reality of the time to deliver some jokes that cater to the national audience (at least one sight gag is also unlikely to elicit laughs from viewers who do not know Paris well).
+On the supporting side, Swann Arlaud, as Andreu, does a great job balancing his role as a team player with the character’s occasional frustration at being seen as an underling when he is, in fact, Spreckelsen’s equal (something the Dane himself acknowledges when they first meet); comedian and character actor Michel Fau, who has worked with François Ozon and also collaborated with Demoustier in the past, brings great comic energy as Mitterrand, with a performance that is broad enough to work on a universal level, but also – judging from the reactions at the screening this writer attended – sufficiently rooted in the French political reality of the time to deliver some jokes that cater to the national audience (at least one sight gag is also unlikely to elicit laughs from viewers who do not know Paris well enough).

-When all of these actors come together to form the ensemble that Demoustier has constructed as meticulously as Spreckelsen plans his Arch, the film truly soars, with a consistent laugh rate that’s nevertheless imbued with clever melancholy as the creative dilemma at the story’s core gets the respect it deserves.
-In that sense, the film is both a monument (pun not intended) to a great and perhaps overlooked visionary and a funny indictment of the system that wanted him to do his thing but not too much of it.
+When all of these actors come together to form the ensemble that Demoustier has constructed as meticulously as Spreckelsen planned his Arch, the film truly soars, with a consistent gar rate that is nevertheless imbued with clever melancholy as the creative dilemma at the story’s core get the respect it deserves.
+In that sense, the film is both a monument (pun not intended) to a significant and perhaps overlooked visionary and a funny indictment of the system that wanted him to do his thing but not too much of it.